curiousest/curiousest.github.io/_drafts/tabum/1-5-last-cycle.md

 (describe quickly, so it hits the reader all at once at the end) realizes it's the last time alive

 Ah yes, I'm in a hospital bed.
 I'm almost dead.
 This is probably the last time I will be awake, isn't it?
 I'm glad Alex is here, but Alex didn't need to be here for this.
 Alex is part of me just as I am part of Alex.
 I will continue to live through Alex, just like I will live through my communities, my nation, my species.
-I open my eyes, take a loud breath in to get their attention and say, "I love you."
+I open my eyes, take a loud breath in to get the attention of the universe and say, "I love you."

 This beautiful existence!
 Such a complex system, working exactly as I understand it.